outside-docs/career-ladder/senior_engineer.md

 ## Scope
-I increasingly optimize beyond just my team by driving cross-team or cross-discipline initiatives - owning work in and adjacent to my primary domain
+A Senior Engineer increasingly optimizes beyond just their team by driving cross-team or cross-discipline initiatives - owning work in and adjacent to their primary domain

 ## Collaboration and Communication
 - Communicates effectively with immediate and dependent teams and stakeholders